 This is where businesses get burned.
 Cyber insurance has significant exclusions that you need to understand before you assume you’re protected.

 - Known vulnerabilities left unpatched.
-If a critical vulnerability has been public for months and you didn’t patch it, your carrier may deny the claim.
+If a critical vulnerability has been public for months and you did not patch it, your carrier may challenge the claim.
 Policies increasingly include “minimum security standards” that must be maintained.

 - Acts of war or nation-state attacks.
 Many policies exclude attacks attributed to nation-state actors.
 This exclusion has been tested in court (see the Merck/NotPetya case) and is being rewritten across the industry, but it remains a gray area.